UoB-COMSM0166/2026-group-27/README.md

 Although the game did not yet include the final Bristol-themed visuals, this allowed us to focus on evaluating the core gameplay mechanics without the influence of visual or narrative elements.

-We used a mixed-methods approach, combining quantitative data from the System Usability Scale (SUS) and NASA TLX with qualitative feedback from Think Aloud sessions.
+We used a mixed-methods approach, combining quantitative data from the System Usability Scale (SUS) with qualitative feedback from Think Aloud sessions.
 This allowed us to understand how well users could complete tasks and their overall experience during gameplay.

 ## 1. Qualitative Evaluation: Think Aloud